-3.4 Descriptive Statistics
+D. Descriptive Statistics

 Table 1 shows descriptive statistics and verifies randomization balance.
-Panel A shows block-level characteristics, derived mostly from the 2011 Census.
+Panel A shows block-level characteristics, derived mostly from the 2001 census.
 Most notably, the blocks have around 136 villages and an average population of 110,000.
-Beyond these, treatment and control blocks look similar on a number of other characteristics, including local Swarna-Sub1 seed production, caste distribution of the population, and elevation.
+Beyond these, treatment and control blocks look similar in a number of other characteristics, including local Swarna-Sub1 seed production, caste distribution of the population, and elevation.

 Panel B shows characteristics of the respondents from our 2017 survey.
-These characteristics were collected after the treatment, but are time invariant.
+These characteristics were collected after the treatment but are time invariant.
 Observables are mostly balanced for this sample that we use to estimate our main regressions.

-4 Results of Dealer Extension Experiment
+III.
+Results of Dealer Extension Experiment

-This section presents the results of the agrodealer experiment.
-After outlining the estimation strategy in Section 4.1, Section 4.2 shows that using dealers as information agents increases adoption by farmers.
+This section presents the results of the agro-dealer experiment.
+After outlining the estimation strategy in Section IIIA, Section IIIB shows that using dealers as information agents increases adoption by farmers.
 This finding is robust to different ways of measuring adoption and to including a battery of control variables.
-Section 4.3 tests whether this treatment effect varies by exposure to flooding risk - which is highly correlated with expected returns.
-We turn to effects on the supply side in Section 4.4.
+Section IIIC tests whether this treatment effect varies by exposure to flooding risk-which is highly correlated with expected returns.
+We turn to effects on the supply side in Section IIID.
 Particularly, we show effects on both dealer-level seed inventories and block-level production of Swarna-Sub1 seeds.